Summary

 Makefiles

-Since around 1977 a tool called make is widely used to automate the build process on UNIX machines.
+Since around 1977 a tool called make has been widely used to automate the build process on UNIX machines.
 The programmer writes a Makefile like this one:

 CXX = g++